Maryland Resources for Refugees, Asylees, Asylum-seekers and Immigrants

 Legal Services, Court Support & Detention Monitoring Referrals Educational & Tutoring Opportunities

-AsylumWorks (formerly the Asylum Seeker Assistance Project /ASAP)www.asylumworks.org Tel: (202) 588-5452.
+AsylumWorks – www.asylumworks.org Tel: (202) 588-5452.
 Founded in 2016, ASAP serves asylum seekers living in the D.C. metro area by providing assistance in three main areas: employment (through training opportunities, resumé building, and job coaching); social services and promotion of health and wellbeing (through access to food, clothing, mental health referrals, computer literacy classes, ESL classes) and community building.
 Service area: D.C. metropolitan region.

 Youth Services Educational & Tutoring Opportunities